-- 1. During the course of their studies, PhD students will actively participate in the relevant postgraduate departmental seminars, the common thesis seminars, and the PhD Colloquium. - 2.
-Part-time students residing outside of Fiji may be partially exempted from this requirement. - 3.
-PhD students will present a progress paper at least once a year in the context of the PhD Colloquium.
+- 1. Attendance of relevant research seminars is obligatory.
+PhD students will actively participate in the relevant postgraduate departmental seminars, the common thesis seminars, and the PhD seminar. - 2.
+Part-time students may be partially exempted from this requirement.
+The supervisor, the Academic Dean, and the student will reach a consensus on this which takes individual circumstances into account. - 3.
+PhD students will present a progress paper at least once a year in the context of the PhD seminar.